Water Mitigation Process Explained: Steps, vs. Restoration & Why It Matters

 November 2, 2023

-A heavy rain can lead to a basement filled with floodwater, or a slow leak in a home’s plumbing can lead to hidden water damage and mold.
+A heavy rain in Austin can lead to a basement filled with floodwater, or a slow leak in a home’s plumbing can lead to hidden water damage and mold.
 No matter how the disaster happens, homeowners need to know when the damage requires a professional water mitigation process.

 However, the average homeowner typically doesn’t have much experience with water damage, let alone the mitigation process.
 As a result, they often confuse the terms restoration and mitigation.
 Though both of these services are necessary to return a property to its original condition, they serve two distinct purposes.

-In order for homeowners to have a better understanding of what a
+To gain a better understanding of what a

 What is Water Mitigation?